Program Overview

 What are the NeoResus Program components?

-The NeoResus program comprises four learning modules.
+The NeoResus program comprises one online e-Learning module and four web-based learning modules.

-• Module 1: Key concepts and guidelines (web-based)
+- Module 1: Key concepts and guidelines (web-based)

-• Module 2: First Response
+- Module 2: First Response

-• Module 3: Advanced Resuscitation
+- Module 3: Advanced Resuscitation

-• Module 4: Post resuscitation care (web-based)
+- Module 4: Post resuscitation care (web-based)

 Modules 1 and 4 are web-based learning modules which are completed by all program participants.